-2. Buffer Modification:
+3. Buffer Modification:

 - a.
 Modifications to the shoreline erosion and/or landslide hazard area buffer consistent with TSMP 6.4.7(E) as applicable may be considered at the approval by the Director if the modification is found to meet TSMP 6.4.7(K). - b.
-A minimum 10-foot buffer shall be maintained and the proposed development shall not decrease the factor of safety for landslide occurrences below the limits of 1.5 for static conditions and 1.2 for dynamic conditions.
-Analysis of dynamic conditions shall be based on a minimum horizontal acceleration as established by the current version of the International Building Code. - c.
+All proposed modifications to a standard erosion hazard or landslide hazard buffer standard shoreline erosion and/or landslide hazard area bufferwithin a geological hazardous area remain subject to mitigation sequencing and any unmitigated impacts resulting from a buffer modification are required to be compensated for consistent with TSMP 6.4.2(A) through (E) to achieve no net loss of ecological functions. - c.
+The proposed development shall not decrease the factor of safety for landslide occurrences below the limits of 1.5 for static conditions and 1.2 for dynamic conditions.
+Analysis of dynamic conditions shall be based on a minimum horizontal acceleration as established by the current version of the International Building Code - d.
 All uses and development must meet the standards in TSMP 6.4.7(F)11.

-3. Structure Setback:
+4. Structure Setback:

-a.
+- a.
+The structure setback is the distance measured from the edge of the geologic hazard area buffer. - b.
 The minimum setback for structures from geologic hazard areas and their buffers will be determined based on a site specific geotechnical study.